PyLadiesGermany/PySV_PyLadies_fund/CONTRIBUTING.md

 WIP

 PRs for typos and other small changes are welcome.
-For larger changes please open an issue first to discuss what you would like to change.
+For larger changes please open an issue first to discuss what you would like to change using the ISSUE template for repo improvements.